dndg/opta-tutorials/tutorials/CodesysOptaEthernetTutorial/content.md

 ## Overview

-CODESYS is one of the leading development environments for PLCs and allows you to program Finder OPTA using standard languages such as LD and ST.

-This tutorial will guide you through programming Finder OPTA in just a few simple steps.
+This tutorial provides a step-by-step guide to programming Finder OPTA via Ethernet using CODESYS.

 ## Goals